syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/floating-action-button/EJ2_ASP.MVC/icons.md

 ## FAB with Icon

 You can show icon only in Floating Action Button by setting [IconCss](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.Fab.html#Syncfusion_EJ2_Buttons_Fab_IconCss) property.
-You can show tooltip on hover to show additional details to end-user by setting `title` attribute.
+You can show tooltip on hover to show additional details to end-user by setting `Title` attribute.

 {% if page.publishingplatform == "aspnet-mvc" %}